ctreffe/mortimer/README.md

 ```

-You are now ready to start Mortimer.
+You are now ready to start Alfredo.
 In a shell, execute the following command (make sure that you are inside the mortimer directory):

 ```bash
 export FLASK_APP=run.py
 flask run
 ```

-This will allow you to access Mortimer locally via `127.0.0.1/5000` from your webbrowser.
+This will allow you to access Alfredo locally via `127.0.0.1/5000` from your webbrowser.
 You can make the app available externally with these commands:

 ```bash
 export FLASK_APP=run.py